barahona-research-group/PyGenStability/docs/index_readme.md

 ## Using the code

 The code is simple to run with the default settings.
-We can import the run and plotting functions, input our graph (of type scipy.csgraph), and then plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with indication of optimal scales.
+We can input our graph (of type scipy.csgraph), run a scan in scales with a chosen Markov Stability constructor and plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with an indication of optimal scales.

 ```
-from pygenstability import run, plotting
+import pygenstability as pgs
-results = run(graph)
+results = pgs.run(graph)
-plotting.plot_scan(results)
+pgs.plot_scan(results)
 ```

-Altough it is enforced in the code, it is advised to set environement variables
+Although it is enforced in the code, it is advised to set environment variables
 ```
 export OPENBLAS_NUM_THREADS=1
 export OMP_NUM_THREADS=1
 export NUMEXPR_MAX_THREADS=1
 ```
-to ensure numpy does not use multi-threadings, which may class with the parallelisation and slow down the computation.
+to ensure numpy does not use multi-threadings, which may clash with the parallelisation and slow down the computation.

-There are a variety of further choices that user can make that will impact the partitioning, including:
+There are a variety of further choices that users can make that will impact the partitioning, including:
 - Constructor: Generalized Markov Stability requires the user to input a quality matrix and associated null models.
-We provide an object oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).
+We provide an object-oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).
 - Generalized Markov Stability maximizers: To maximize the NP-hard optimal generalized Markov Stability we interface with two algorithms: (i) Louvain and (ii) Leiden.

 While Louvain is defined as the default due to its familiarity within the research community, Leiden is known to produce better partitions and can be used by specifying the run function.

 ```
-results = run(graph, method = "leiden")
+results = pgs.run(graph, method="leiden")
 ```

-There are also additional postprocessing and analysis functions, including:
+There are also additional post-processing and analysis functions, including:
 - Plotting via matplotlib and plotly (interactive).
 - Automated optimal scale selection.

 Optimal scale selection [6] is performed by default with the run function but can be repeated with different parameters if needed, see `pygenstability/optimal_scales.py`.
 To reduce noise, e.g., one can increase the parameter values for `block_size` and `window_size`.
-The optimial network partitions can then be plotted given a NetworkX nx_graph.
+The optimal network partitions can then be plotted given a NetworkX nx_graph.

 ```
-from pygenstability import optimal_scales
-results  = identify_optimal_scales(results, block_size = 10, window_size = 5)
+results = pgs.identify_optimal_scales(results, block_size=10, window_size=5)
-plotting.plot_optimal_partitions(nx_graph, results)
+pgs.plot_optimal_partitions(nx_graph, results)
 ```

 ## Constructors